Areas of Business:

 SKYEVIEW: There are newer developments in the "genus family" of technology projects in addition to projected plans for a protoplasmic fused genus arising from two spp. with the ff.: (1) "Golden Rice" charged with carotenoid genes from saffron plant introduced by gene editing (GE) recombination whereby one class gene replaces the exact copy for another class gene.
 This is known to take place in gene editing (GE); (2) the same with marine grass spp. in addition to what is elsewhere referred to here as (a) C-sink boosting or growth rate and development via either "auxin" mechanisms or via photosynthetic mechanisms and (b) the prospect of introducing hi-sugar grasses together with the low-lignin qualities of this high quality forage ideal for "energy pooling" with probiotics in the rumen stomach; and (3) our so-called HISystem Yeast (fungi - plant kingdom) carrier for monosodium histidine (MSH) overproduction as an AA nutraceutical or supplement for feeding dairy cows on silage using possibly the gene-mechanism of the mutants that lead to overproduction of histidine precursors and histidine saving the requirement for histidine as such or leading to auxotrophy for histidine and resulting to overproduction and content in MSH as processed.

-SKYEVIEW: Plant seagrass cropping will be illustrated in a schema prototype involving the plant biosafe facility considered intensive in infrastructure and inputs, biorenewable and biosafe, and leading into it: (a) filtered air supply, (b) other nutrient feed including organic sources of bat guano, (c) LED powered supply for indoor individual lighting, (d) dispensing supplier of Aquariabloc Technology (TM), (e) hardware such as forklifts, framed scaffolding, and truck ramps, utilities [solar powered (lighting, pumping, equipment including electronic controlled hardware), telecoms, cooling/heating from geothermal power], (f) Technology staff and (g) computerized control centre with software.
-The ff. hardware is used: (a) Aquariabloc Technology (TM) - disposable, (b) Forklift Trucks Technology (TM) - blocked assembly, (c) scaffolding ramps, (d) cantilevered bloc maintenance, (e) monitors for feed & wastelines (recycled), (f) "clean out" clear stripping, (g) LED assemblies on 12 diurnal cycle, 24/7, (h) biosafety protocols for HEPA filter, dust, pollen and foot drench, (i) collection hopper processed to downstream of plant (e. g. pharma extraction and purification & stock hydrolysis), (j) filtered feed of H2O, Ca2PO4, urea, potash, buffered saline, anti-biotics/pesticides/ herbicides, (k) air supply, (l) plant food auxins.
+SKYEVIEW: Plant seagrass cropping will be illustrated in a schema prototype involving the plant biosafe facility considered intensive in infrastructure and inputs, biorenewable and biosafe, and leading into it: (a) filtered air supply, (b) other nutrient feed including organic sources of guano, (c) LED powered supply for indoor individual lighting, (d) dispensing supplier of Aquariabloc Technology in series (not parallel) in configuration 24 X 4 in a symmetrical face-to-face arrangement with hardware such as forklifts, framed scaffolding, and truck ramps, utilities [solar powered (lighting, pumping, equipment including electronic controlled hardware), telecoms, cooling/heating from hydrothermal power], (e) Technology staff and (f) computerized control centre with software.
+The ff. additional features will be used with Aquariabloc Technology (TM): "clean out" clear stripped facing, LED assemblies on 12 diurnal cycle, 24/7, biosafety protocols for HEPA filter, dust, pollen and foot drench, collection hoppers processed to downstream of the bio-plant (e. g. pharma extraction and purification & feedstock hydrolysis), filtered feed of H2O, Ca2PO4, urea, potash, buffered saline, anti-biotics / pesticides / herbicides, air supply, plant food auxins.

-SKYEVIEW: We are of the conviction at SkyeBlue that aquaria bloc marinegrass farming for co-op and with industry will kick-off with the ff. germinally unique developments, that would be a momentous step towards intializing technology in likely Island States with large coastal areas, easy recirculatable supply in seawater and amenable weather or clime including protective infrastructure that is both bio-safe and secure: (1) lower the input prices of energy, materials (like plantlets from nursing, nutrients supplied as inputs), (2) use through adaptation operations with hydroponics culture used currently in Western countries and in Asia such as with adapted flatbed bloc aquaria, (3) adapt greener technologies that are economically viable and sustainable, (4) boost genetically through adaptation the growth rate and efficiency (there is an issue with hod-gathered hydroponically grown fodders for dairy and cattle and the use of this less luxuriant species, which could be a breakthrough with seagrass "XL" growth varieties, (5) to adapt the type of cost process efficiency (viz. downstream processing) to value-added product for profit margin (e. g. as to type- pharma, bioenergy and livestock feed biomass) and (6) scale-up from prototype to commercially viable proposition with testing.
+SKYEVIEW: We are of the conviction at SkyeBlue that aquaria bloc marinegrass farming for co-op and with industry will kick-off with the ff. germinally unique developments, that would be a momentous step towards intializing technology in likely Island States with large coastal areas, easy recirculatable supply in seawater and amenable weather or clime including protective infrastructure that is both bio-safe and secure as a future growth market area: (1) lower the input prices of energy, materials (like plantlets from nursing, nutrients supplied as inputs), (2) adapted greener technologies that are economically viable and sustainable, in general, (3) boost genetically through adaptation the growth rate and efficiency, there is an issue with hod-gathered hydroponically grown fodders for dairy and cattle and the use of this less luxuriant species, which could be a breakthrough with seagrass "XL" growth varieties, (4) to adapt the type of cost process efficiency (viz. downstream processing) to value-added product for increased profit margin (e. g. as to type- pharma, bioenergy and livestock feedstock) and (5) scale-up from prototype to a commercially viable proposition with further testing.